Tithes & Alms

 And he went in also unto Rachel, and he loved also Rachel more than Leah, and served with him yet seven other years

-• (He never hated Leah, he just loved Rachel more than he loved Leah)
+(He never hated Leah as he just loved Rachel more than he loved Leah, yet after Rachel died, he loved Leah even more than he did at the first)

-• Remember, whether you love your other wife more than the first, the birthright still belong to the son of the first wife, because he is your heir.
+Remember, whether you love one wife more than another or one wife is hated for whatever cause, the birthright still belongs to firstborn son regardless of the relationship between you and his mother, as he is he is your heir.

 Exo 21:10